 1. INTRODUCTION

-Cowpeas (Vigna unguiculata), commonly known as black-eyed peas or simply beans, is an important indigenous grain legume that originates from West and Central Africa (Aletan, 2018).
-The global production of cowpea is estimated at 6.99 million metric tons, Of the 12.30 million hectares cultivated annually, 10.48 million hectares are planted in West Africa, making the region both the largest producer and consumer of cowpea globally.
+Cowpeas (Vigna unguiculata), commonly known as black-eyed peas or simply beans, are an important indigenous grain legume that originates from West and Central Africa (Aletan, 2018).
+The global production of cowpea is estimated at 6.99 million metric tons.
+Of the 12.30 million hectares cultivated annually, 10.48 million hectares are planted in West Africa, making the region both the largest producer and consumer of cowpea globally.
 Nigeria stands as the leading producer and consumer, contributing about 3.02 million tons (FAOSAT, 2021) Cowpea is the second most important food grain legume in sub-Saharan Africa, serving as staple food that is commonly used to prepare dishes like moi-moi (steamed paste), akara (deep-fried paste), bean soup, boiled fresh beans for salad, and boiled beans balls (dan wake) and an affordable protein for low-income families.
-Its nutritional profile consists 23.52-23.90% protein, 1.26-2.10% fat, 10.60-10.70% fiber, 59.60-60.6%, (Aremu et al., 2015; Abebe and Alemayehu, 2022).
-Despite the nutritional benefits of cowpea it contains anti-nutritional factors such as oxalates (4 mg/100g), phytate (66.3 mg/100 g), tannins (1.2-2.3. mg/100 g), nitrates, and saponins (20-50 mg/100 g).
-Anti-nutritional factors are compounds that interfere with the absorption of essential minerals like iron and zinc, thus reducing the protein bioavailability and digestibility (Owade et al., 2020; Irefin, 2020).
-Gonçalves et al. (2016) reported that Phytates, bind to minerals such as iron, zinc, calcium, and magnesium, hindering their absorption, while tannins bind to proteins, affecting digestibility.
+Its nutritional profile consists of 23.52-23.90% protein, 1.26-2.10% fat, 10.60-10.70% fibre, 59.60-60.6% (Aremu et al., 2015; Abebe and Alemayehu, 2022).
+Despite the nutritional benefits of cowpea, it contains anti-nutritional factors such as oxalates (4 mg/100g), phytate (66.3 mg/100 g), tannins (1.2-2.3 mg/100 g), nitrates, and saponins (20-50 mg/100 g).
+Anti-nutritional factors are compounds that interfere with the absorption of essential minerals, such as iron and zinc, thereby reducing protein bioavailability and digestibility (Owade et al., 2020; Irefin, 2020).
+Gonçalves et al. (2016) reported that phytates bind to minerals such as iron, zinc, calcium, and magnesium, hindering their absorption, while tannins bind to proteins, affecting digestibility.

-The major challenges to the utilization of cowpea are that of postharvest losses as a result of pest and insect infestation which can negatively affect the nutritional value, seed viability, and marketability of cowpeas, leading to significant economic losses (Ilesanmi and Gungula, 2016).
-Traditionally, cowpea is stored in locally made rhombus bags, open fields, roofs, and firepslaces, these method are often ineffective in preventing pest infestations and result in significant grain waste, with losses reaching up to 25% of farmers' harvests, as a result, long-term storage remains a significant issue for rural farmers (Kadzai and Dlama, 2023).
+The major challenges to the utilisation of cowpea are those of postharvest losses as a result of pest and insect infestation, which can negatively affect the nutritional value, seed viability, and marketability of cowpeas, leading to significant economic losses (Ilesanmi and Gungula, 2016).
+Traditionally, cowpea is stored in locally made rhombus bags, open fields, roofs, and fireplaces; these methods are often ineffective in preventing pest infestations and result in significant grain waste, with losses reaching up to 25% of farmers' harvests.
+As a result, long-term storage remains a major concern for rural farmers (Kadzai and Dlama, 2023).

-To address these challenges, biopesticides (plant-based) formulations, including powders, volatile oils, non-volatile oils, and extracts have shown efficacy in mitigating pest infestations.
+To address these challenges, biopesticides (plant-based) formulations, including powders, volatile oils, non-volatile oils, and extracts, have shown efficacy in mitigating pest infestations.
 These biopesticides can be used in combination with other products to enhance pest control (Srinivasan et al., 2021).
-Essential oils, such as those from clove and black pepper, exhibit biopesticide efficacy, contains eugenol, a compound known for its antimicrobial and antioxidant properties, which can destroy or prevent insect infestations (Arora et al., 2018; Emeribe et al., 2015).
+Essential oils, such as those from clove and black pepper, exhibit biopesticide efficacy and contain eugenol, a compound known for its antimicrobial and antioxidant properties, which can destroy or prevent insect infestations (Arora et al., 2018; Emeribe et al., 2015).

-One of the key modern storage structures is airtight storage systems (flexible hermetic), airtight storage involves sealing the bags to prevent the entry of oxygen and moisture (Blaabjerg et al., 2015).
+One of the key modern storage structures is airtight storage systems (flexible hermetic), which involves sealing the bags to prevent the entry of oxygen and moisture (Blaabjerg et al., 2015).
 This technology helps in preserving the quality of grains by inhibiting the growth of microorganisms and reducing the risk of insect infestation (Walker et al., 2018; Atta et al., 2019).
-In addition Jerry can are made from metal or high density plastic while galvanized tin is made of metal tin coated with zinc to prevent rusting both with airtight sealing caps and can be adapted to store grains (Okparavero et al, 2024).
+In addition, Jerry cans are made from metal or high-density plastic while galvanized tin is made of metal tin coated with zinc to prevent rusting, both with airtight sealing caps and can be adapted to store grains (Okparavero et al, 2024).